Few-shot Image Generation via Information Transfer from the Built Geodesic Surface: Experiments and Discussion

 \subsection{Qualitative Comparison}

 In Figure \ref{fig:ame_land_quali}, the results of various methods are presented on the Amedeo Modigliani paintings and Landscape drawings datasets.
 It is important to note that all the models are trained from scratch without auxiliary information produced, except for FastGAN \cite{liu_towards_2021}, which utilized a pre-trained VGG for calculating perceptual loss \cite{zhang_unreasonable_2018}.
 From Figure \ref{fig:ame_land_quali}, the generated samples of StyleGAN2 \cite{karras_analyzing_2020} show blurriness and overfitting on both 10-shot datasets.
 FastGAN \cite{liu_towards_2021} produces comparable results to our method on the Amedeo Modigliani paintings dataset, but demonstrates inferior quality on the Landscape drawings dataset.
 FastGAN merely weighted add two training samples, as depicted in the generated sample circled in red in Figure \ref{fig:ame_land_quali}.
 MixDL-generated images \cite{kong_few-shot_2022} excel in terms of diversity but lack in fidelity compared to other methods.
 For example, the face shape is distorted in the generated sample circled in blue in Figure \ref{fig:ame_land_quali}.
 Notably, ITBGS stands out by generating images with both sufficient fidelity and diversity on both 10-shot datasets.
 The achievement is attributed to the natural fusion of visual elements, such as shapes, colors, textures, from two or more real images.
+We hypothesize that the features generated on the Geodesic surface, constructed in the Pre-Shape Space using extracted image features from the dataset, represent a natural integration of from multiple image features.
+Consequently, these generated features facilitate the generation of images that exhibit a more natural fusion of visual elements.

 In Figure \ref{fig:ame_interp_quali}, \ref{fig:land_interp_quali}, \ref{fig:sketches_interp_quali} and \ref{fig:anime_interp_quali}, we provide a comparison of the interpolated samples generated with some methods across various 10-shot datasets.
 Notably, FastGAN \cite{liu_towards_2021} achieves comparable generative results to our method on the Face sketches dataset.
 However, FastGAN-generated interpolated samples exhibit the ``stairlike" phenomenon from column f to column g in Figure \ref{fig:ame_interp_quali} (Amedeo Modigliani).
 Also, defects occur in column c of Figure \ref{fig:anime_interp_quali}.
 MixDL \cite{kong_few-shot_2022} excels in producing smooth semantic interpolations but comes at the cost of reduced fidelity.
 For instance, the mouth and the mountain peaks appear strange in the red-circled sections of Figure \ref{fig:ame_interp_quali} and \ref{fig:land_interp_quali}, respectively.
 StyleGAN2+ADA \cite{karras2020training} also demonstrates a similar trade-off of fidelity and diversity on Amedeo Modigliani and Anime Face dataset.
 In contrast, the original StyleGAN2 \cite{karras_analyzing_2020} generates interpolated images with acceptable fidelity but exhibits the ``stairlike" phenomenon, as depicted from column e to column f in Figure \ref{fig:ame_interp_quali} and \ref{fig:sketches_interp_quali}.
 ITBGS shows the capability of achieving smooth latent space interpolation across all 10-shot datasets while maintaining sufficient fidelity.
 Smooth latent space interpolation underlines the effectiveness of ITBGS in balancing fidelity and diversity for image generation.